VCCE/VCC/docs/UserGuide.md

     - Acia status is displayed if the "acia.dll" is loaded

 <div style="page-break-after: always;"></div>
----
 <h2 align="center">Configuring VCC</h2>

  This section will try to explain the options to configure VCC for normal use.

  Setting up VCC should be as easy as double clicking the VCC setup file icon and following the onscreen prompts.
-I have tried to make the *default* as close to a "stock" Tandy Color Computer 3, just as you would have bought it in 1986.
+We have tried to make the *default* as close to a "stock" Tandy Color Computer 3, just as you would have bought it in 1986.